Clinical Software Solutions

 Healthbridge’s clinical solutions work together with myMPS Billing, giving you all the right tools to help you manage your practice’s scheduling, clinical records, billing & much more.
 There are two clinical options available: i) Healthbridge Clinical and ii) myMPS with Clinical Notes

-The only cloud-based Electronic Medical Record (EMR) and billing software for your general practice.
+The only cloud-based Electronic Medical Health Record (EMR) and billing software for your general practice.

 Healthbridge Clinical is an electronic medical record (EMR) designed for General Practitioners who want to benefit from digital patient files.
 It is surprisingly quick & easy to use during consultation.
 Unlike more complex EMRs, we co-designed our system with a team of doctors, ensuring it works the way doctors want to work.